phitoduck/python-course-cookiecutter-v1/README.md

 1. made the decision to create a `src/` folder
 1. the `.github/workflows.publish.yml` has issues with jinja because of the `${{ secrets... }}` syntax.
 It needs to be escaped with `{% raw %}` and `{% endraw %}`.
   - adding the `--verbose` flag to `cookiecutter` prints out each file so you can tell exactly the file it fails on
+1. `.vscode/settings.json` seems to not be very filled out, we should find that from previous videos